About the Assisted Reproduction Unit (ARU)

-- anyone needing genetic advice or other advice about conception and pregnancy
+- those requiring genetic and other advice about future conception and pregnancy

 - monitored follicle tracking and timing of intercourse